kmcooper/MINKWIC2023/README.md

 Sometimes it is easier to grab a template for a repository and use it to build your project instead of starting from scratch.
 This can be your template.

 ## How can users get started with the project?
 If you would like to make a copy of this repository for yourself, make a GitHub account and then log in.
-Then navigate to this GitHub repository (you're looking at it!) and click
+Then navigate to this GitHub repository (you're looking at it!) and click "Fork" in the top right corner: